-Specify who is notified of Jira Service Management alerts using the Teams field.
+Specify who is notified of Jira Service Management alerts using the Responders field.
 Auto-complete suggestions are provided as you type.

 Copy the integration URL to use in the Jira Service Management configuration.

 Click Save Integration.

 If you are using SSO to login to Jira, you need to generate an API token and use this token as the password in the integration settings.
 Visit Manage API tokens for your Atlassian account to learn how to generate an API token in Jira.

 After generating your new token, copy and paste it to the password field of the Jira Service Management integration in Opsgenie.
 Save the integration.